react-navigation/react-navigation/packages/react-native-tab-view/README.md

 Where `<HomeComponent />` is a `PureComponent`.

-### Avoid one frame delay before tab view appears
+### Avoid one frame delay

-We need to measure the width of the container and hence need to wait before rendering.
-This is especially visible when you are rendering more than one tab on screen, such as coverflow.
+We need to measure the width of the container and hence need to wait before rendering some elements on the screen.
 If you know the initial width upfront, you can pass it in and we won't need to wait for measuring it.
 Most of the time, it's just the window width.

 For example, pass the following `initialLayout` to `TabViewAnimated`: